 Aerate the lawn

 It might be time to aerate if your lawn is too compacted because of being established on clay soil.
-Lawn aeration is the process of perforating the soil by removing plugs of soil to allow air, water, and nutrients to penetrate for easy access by grassroots.
+Lawn aeration is the process of perforating the soil by removing plugs of soil to allow air (oxygen), water, and nutrients to penetrate for easy access by the grassroots.

-Pro tip: plug aeration is the best way to improve the core of clay soil as opposed to spike aeration.
+Pro tip: Plug or core aeration is the best way to improve the core of clay soil as opposed to spike aeration, especially for deeply compacted soil.
 The results will last longer because the spaces are much bigger than those of spike aeration – which are usually small from the soil being pushed sideways.

 Topdress with sand